The Fernweh is pretty real right now...

 Sleep: Mountain Chalets, six gorgeous apartments, each with their own personality.

 For us, there’s nothing more meditative than sitting amongst the sand dunes and gazing out at rolling waves.
-The island of Amrun is in the same chain of islands as Sylt, and we think Amrum the prettiest of the bunch.
-Plus it’s much less crowded with tourist seeking high-end luxury.
+The island of Amrun is in the same chain of islands as Sylt, and we think Amrum is the prettiest of the bunch.
+Plus it’s much less crowded with tourists seeking high-end luxury.
 We love the reed-thatched Frisian houses, woodlands and the 12km of fine, white-sand beaches.

 Sleep: Wake up with a picture-perfect view of the sand at Dune House.

 With the slogan "let nature be nature", we can’t think of anywhere better to really get away from our daily digital lives and reconnect with the planet.
-Pack binoculars and look out for eagle-owls, black storks and wild cats (they're only distant relations of the humble house cat).
+Pack binoculars and look out for eagle owls, black storks and wild cats (they're only distant relations of the humble house cat).
 We want to visit in spring, as the landscape is stained purple by a sea of wild narcissus that cover the valley floor.

 Sleep: We’ve been longing for an excuse to stay at Volcanic Houses, and this is the perfect one.